 As you can see, the pass rates are incredibly similar for people taking up to 4 attempts to pass their test.
 Using this data, we could estimate that out of 1,000 learners, 958 should pass by their 5th attempt.
 However, this assumes that everyone will keep taking tests until they eventually pass.
 Unfortunately, in real life, some people become discouraged and stop taking tests altogether.
 This is why it’s really important to keep going!

-Second attempt learners have the slight edge—perhaps suggesting that this is the most common stage at which people pass.
+Second attempt learners have the slight edge—perhaps suggesting that people might be more likely to pass on their second attempt.
 But as this information doesn’t actually measure attempts per person, we can’t be sure.

 It wouldn’t be surprising, though.
 Think about it—when you take a second test, you’re likely to have overcome a lot of your first-time nerves.
 The unknown is always a bit scary, but once you have an idea of what to expect, you can just focus on doing your best.
 For many, it’s therefore a case of second time lucky!